 You may be a candidate for lower eyelid surgery should you elect to have the fat removed surgically.
 Because hollowness is also an issue, you may want to do a comprehensive procedure in repositioning fat.
 As an oculofacial cosmetic surgeon in New York for over 15 years, I strongly recommend you consult with a qualifies doctor who understands your goals and can give you natural-looking results from blepharoplasty.

-Improve and Lift Upper Eyelids with Surgery With over 15 years experience as an Oculofacial plastic and reconstructive surgeon, I can tell you there aren’t any exercises that will tone the muscles in your upper eyelid.
-Droopy eyelids can be corrected with eyelift surgery, in some cases eyelid ptosis surgery.
-However, a proper consolation with a qualified cosmetic surgeon will help you determine what is the appropriate treatment for lifting your eyes.
+With over 15 years experience as an Oculofacial plastic and reconstructive surgeon, I can tell you there aren’t any exercises that will tone the muscles in your upper eyelid.
+Droopy eyelids can be corrected with eye lift surgery, in some cases eyelid ptosis surgery.
+However, a proper consultation with a qualified cosmetic surgeon will help you determine what is the appropriate treatment for lifting your eyes.

 I recommend using sunscreen or keeping out of the sun while the area is still healing to prevent scarring from getting darker.

 Properly done eye lift surgery can reverse the aging clock by up to 15 years.
-If you are still looking to improve your facial appearance, you may consider non-surgical enhancements, such as Pelleve Skin Tightening for the eyes, etc. At my practice, I see many patients who come to my practice in New York for revisional eyelid surgery after having had one or two attempts by their original surgeon and wish for us to correct problems.
+If you are still looking to improve your facial appearance, you may consider non-surgical enhancements, such as Pelleve treatment for eye area, etc. At my practice, I see many patients who come to my practice in New York for revisional eyelid surgery after having had one or two attempts by their original surgeon and wish for us to correct problems.

-Cosmetic Eye Lift Surgery for Puffy Upper Eyelids If the excess skin or fat, causing the puffiness on the upper eyelid, is bothersome, then a cosmetic upper eyelid blepharoplasty is the best choice for you.
-I’ve attached a video with before and after photos of upper eyelid surgery performed on a patient at my New York offices who had a similar problem.
+If the excess skin or fat, causing the puffiness on the upper eyelid, is bothersome, then a cosmetic upper eyelid blepharoplasty is the best choice for you.
+See upper eye lift surgery before and after photos.

-Treatment for Festoons Below Eyes On Cheeks These festoons could be caused by fluid in this area can be caused by several factors such as sinus and allergy. it may be beneficial to check if sinus or allergy problems are contributing to the swelling in your upper cheek area below eyes.
+These festoons could be caused by fluid in this area can be caused by several factors such as sinus and allergy.
+It may be beneficial to check if sinus or allergy problems are contributing to the swelling in your upper cheek area below the eyes.

 In our practice we have had success with treatment of some cases of malar swelling with nonsurgical treatment such as Pelleve Skin tightening for the eyes and face and Fractional CO2 laser skin resurfacing for the eye area and face.

-Swelling and Puffiness After Lower Eyelid Skin Pinch Blepharoplasty Being a Cosmetic Oculofacial Plastic Surgeon super-specialist of the eyes and face in New York, swelling under the eyes after blepharoplasty is something I deal with on a daily basis with eyelift surgery patients.
+Swelling under the eyes after blepharoplasty is something I deal with on a daily basis with eye lift surgery patients.
 Swelling after eyelid surgery can be variable and can last from a week to a month.

 Even with minimal trauma after lower lid skin pinch blepharoplasty, you can still get obvious swelling and puffiness under the eyes during the recovery period.After having the lower eyelid pinch bleph, you may notice the first 2 days that swelling is at its maximum.
 Usually at 5 days, you can use warm compresses for your puffy eyes or and carry on with normal activity (moving, blinking, talking, smiling).

-Browlift, Blepharoplasty or Both?
-As a Cosmetic Oculofacial plastic and reconstructive surgeon in New York, eyelift surgery and browlift surgery is my specialty.
-As I consult with my clients, one must determine if a browlift or upper blepharoplasty is needed.
+As a Cosmetic Oculofacial plastic and reconstructive surgeon in New York, eye lift surgery and brow lift surgery is my specialty.
+As I consult with my clients, one must determine if a brow lift or upper blepharoplasty is needed.

 There may be some options such as revising the scar so it isn’t wide however, the fact that it is wide may mean there is a relative lack of skin.
 Seeking additional opinions if your surgeon has nothing more to offer may be the appropriate next step for you.

-If the dissolving stitches are 6-0 fast absorbing plain gut sutures, they should be well dissolved by 9 days after habing your eyelift and facelift.
+If the dissolving stitches are 6-0 fast absorbing plain gut sutures, they should be well dissolved by 9 days after having your eye lift and facelift.
 In my practice, I usually see my patients in 5-7 days to clear off any dissolving stitches which haven’t completely dissolved.

-I see patients with this problem from all over the world who seek help for revisional or corrective surgery due to an eyelift they previously had with another surgeon.
+I see patients with this problem from all over the world who seek help for eye lift revision or corrective surgery due to an eyelift they previously had with another surgeon.
 Usually this problem is caused by lower eyelid retraction (the lower eyelid is not at the same level as the border of the iris or colored part of the eye).